History of the Croatian Air Force: Modern Croatian Air Force

 Croatia has been attempting to replace its ageing MiG-21 fighters with new western fighters.
-The country opted to acquire 12 ex-Israeli General Dynamics F-16 Fighting Falcon aircraft in 2017 but the sale was cancelled in early 2019 following inability to obtain relevant export approvals from the USA.
-Instead, Croatia purchased 12 French Dessault Rafale fighters in 2021.
+The country opted to acquire 12 ex-Israeli General Dynamics F-16C/D Barak aircraft in 2017 but the sale was cancelled in early 2019 following inability to obtain relevant export approvals from the USA.
+Instead, Croatia purchased 12 French Dassault Rafale fighters in 2021.
+In 2022 Croatia acquired its first Sikorsky UH-60M Black Hawk transport helicopter.
+After Russian invasion of Ukraine, Croatia donated its Mil Mi-8 transport helicopters to Ukraine and arranged with United States the procurement of eight more Black Hawks, thus bringing the total number of these transport helicopters in its service to 12.